 In a survey of 150 British C Suite executives, Workplace 2020, Google and research partner Raconteur Custom Publishing checked the pulse of where the enterprise was headed digitally.
 While the survey is now several years old, one finding remains clear; companies that can harness the power of digital transformation to reimagine their workplace and their products or services will reap many future rewards.

-To achieve this, employees need to be connected to each other and empowered by tools that foster collaboration outside the four walls of a brick-and-mortar office.
+To achieve this, employees need to be connected to each other and empowered by tools that foster a collaborative workforce outside the four walls of a brick-and-mortar office.
 It’s time to ask yourself if you are ready to make the leap to the cloud and dive into the G Suite workplace.

 Legacy vs. Cloud Collaboration